OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/optimization.md

 train classification models that tell gamma-ray images from cosmic-ray images apart and why this is important in the context of IACTs.
-Then, the student will implement tools that will enable automated model optimization in CTLearn, and will implement simple grid searches as a basic optimization procedure.
-Finally, the student will run grid-search based optimizations for two of the currently implemented models.
+Then, the student will implement tools that will enable automated model optimization in CTLearn, and will implement iterative grid and random searches as a basic optimization procedure.
+Finally, the student will run iterative, grid and random-search based optimizations for two of the currently implemented models.

 #### Milestones